-As of June 30, 2023, after Primera's share capital increase that occurred during the quarter, we hold 17.0% of Primera's shares and voting rights and consider that we continue to exercise significant influence over Primera.
-After taking into account Primera's net loss between May 17, 2023 and June 30, 2023 and applying our ownership rate, the value of our investment remains immaterial.
+As of September 30, 2023, following Primera's share capital increase that occurred since May 17, 2023, we hold 17.0% of Primera's shares and voting rights and consider that we continue to exercise significant influence over Primera.
+After taking into account Primera's net loss between May 17, 2023 and September 30, 2023 and applying our ownership rate, the value of our investment remains immaterial.
 We have no legal or contractual obligation to bear losses in excess of our share.

-In view of the immaterial value of our investment in Primera at inception and June 30, 2023, we do not present the investment in associates on a separate line in our consolidated statements of financial position or our consolidated statements of operations.
-Our share of Primera's loss as of June 30, 2023 has been recognized in other operating expenses.
+In view of the immaterial value of our investment in Primera at inception and as of September 30, 2023, we do not present the investment in associates on a separate line in our consolidated statements of financial position or our consolidated statements of operations.
+Our share of Primera's loss as of September 30, 2023, which is immaterial, has been recognized in other operating expenses.